photels/photels.github.io/info-english.md

 For departures later than this, we charge NOK 100 per hour.

 ## Parking
 The hotel has limited parking space that can be reserved in the reception.
 [Show closest parking garage in Google Maps](https://goo.gl/maps/7Zoa8xpc1VuATjaL8)

 ## Roof terrace
+There is a roof terrasse on the third floor of the hotel.
-Our terrace is currently under renovation and is temporarily closed for guests.
+Our terrace is currently under renovation and partly open for guest.
+The renovations include walls and a roof on the terrasse, so that it can be open during the whole year.

+It is not allowed to bring your own alcohol up to the roof terrasse.

 ## Other information
 - There are incurred fee on 1500,- NOK if prohibition is not observed.